Crispy Spanish Croquette Recipes

 • Croquetas de Queso: An easy one to make, and many types of cheese can be used.

-This delicacy has been around for many decades.
-Our grandmothers made them with their own twist, but they were always delicious.
+This delicacy has been around for ages.
+Our grandmothers put their own spin on them, but they were always delicious.

-During that time, French culture influenced the Spanish in various ways, including their gastronomy.
-This is what they call "el afrancesamiento".
+During this period, French culture influenced Spain in various ways, including its cuisine.
+This cultural influence is known as "el afrancesamiento."

 Edu's Authentic Spanish Croquette Recipes